chris-carstens/adaptive-resource-management-ai/flask-app/README.md

 ```

 This script maps the computational layers defined in `design_time.json` to Kubernetes nodes and components to deployments, following the compatibility matrix constraints.

+- Verify the metric calculations.
+- Try a loop with real values using this calculations comparing with the group.
+- Check the point that they mentioned about avoiding the delay.
+- Case that the number of pods is above the limit.
+- Also check when the action returns an error or -1.
+- Run with a real workload from JMeter.
+- What about the checkpoints and warmup excutions.
+- Share how to generate this plots with thw worlkload and utilizatio with the metrics.
+- what is the difference between service time and response time.
+How is computed the service time.
+- The readmes of test plans are for JMETER?

+- How the utilization should be calculated with prometheus.
+It is generating problems when consulting for short intervals.
+- Implement the response time (instead of the service time as currently done).
+- Consider for the last time that we have the API GATEWAY.
+Should we measure the queue time for the gateway?
+- Pending: How to calculate the request time for the API Gateway.
+- Why service time is changing?
+- Adjust constants metrics for pressure, demand, threshold.
+- Calculate the demmand.

+Meeting:
+- Tune the values like demand and threshold for the pressure to try final version of FIGARO.
+- Implement the response time with the value that comes from JMETER.
+- Why setvice time is changing?